ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

    ```

 1. Adding two new tokens `open` and `space` will shadow some names possible used by developers.
-   Using `import` and `module` would reduce this problem but make the semantics difference, harder to notice for
+   Using `import` and `module` would reduce this problem but make the semantics difference harder to notice for newcomers.
-   newcomers.
+   Furthermore, `import` cannot be used at the top level as it clashes with `import` statements.
+   We could use `import module` to mean `open`, however it is verbose.

 1. Should the spaces be explicitly disallowed to export modules `space X (module Y) where .. `?
 I lean towards yes.
    The same effect can be gained by the cleaner: